Courses and Requirements

 The History of American Exploration and Outdoor Adventure.

-The history and culture of the United States is bound up with that of the discovery and exploration of the New World.
+This research course examines how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
 A focus on the meaning of that legacy for Americans from the 19th century on.
-Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors.
-Prerequisite, one 200-level U.S. history course.
-Maximum enrollment, 12.
+Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors. (same as Environmental Studies 354.)
+(Writing-intensive.)
+Prerequisite, one 200-level U.S. history course, or consent of instructor.
+(Same as Environmental Studies 354.)
+Maximum enrollment, 20.

 The Early Republic, 1787 to 1815: From Philadelphia to New Orleans.